collectiveaccess/react-iiif-viewer/README.md

+# NOTE: This is a fork.
+We are working to improve accessibility and support additional interface customizations.

 # React IIIF Viewer

 A React component library built on [OpenSeadragon](https://openseadragon.github.io/) for displaying high resolution images with deep zooming capabilities on mobile and desktop.
 Check out the interactive [Demo](https://eslawski.github.io/react-iiif-viewer/)!